 There is ongoing pressure to increase access to the Daintree Lowland Rainforest and for decades business interests have called for a bridge across the Daintree River to replace the existing vehicle ferry.
 In 2020 we supported the successful campaign against the bridge.

 There is ongoing pressure to provide mains electricity in the Daintree Lowland Rainforest.
 For decades business interests have called for reticulated electricity.
-We oppose this as it will support further development.
+Until there is a buyback of the remining undeveloped blocks we oppose this as it will support further development.

 Subdivision and development for housing.